 History of Disney World Tickets

 Disney's history of ticket prices in pretty interesting.
 For instance, did you know that prices for tickets didn't change from the time Disneyland opened until after Epcot opened?
 Check it out.

 Dad's Bottom Line

-Disney World Tickets are a big ticket item.
+Disney World Tickets are a big ticket item (pun intended).
 It's sad but true.
-I think Uncle Walt probably turns over in his grave every time Disney raises ticket prices.
+I think Uncle Walt probably turns over in his grave every time Disney raises ticket prices... which seems to be more and more often these days.
 (Uncle Roy, on the other hand, grins from ear to ear.)